KritikaAgrawal7/Kritika_Agrawal_PromptEngineering_2511607/Kritika_Agrawal_PromptEngineering.md

 Promt 2: Describe the responsibilities, skills, and work environment of a nurse.
 Avoid making assumptions about gender, age, ethnicity, or background.

 ### 4.3 Limitations & Responsible Use

+-Limitations based on Observations:

+Limitation 1: Susceptibility to Hallucinations

+The hallucination experiment showed that LLMs may generate plausible but inaccurate information when they do not have sufficient knowledge about a topic.
+In the initial response, the model attempted to provide information about a different researcher instead of acknowledging uncertainty, which could potentially mislead users.

+Limitation 2: Dependence on Prompt Quality

+The quality and reliability of outputs depend heavily on how prompts are written.
+In the hallucination test, adding the instruction “If you don’t know, please say so rather than guessing” produced a more accurate and transparent response.
+This demonstrates that poorly designed prompts can lead to less reliable outputs.

+Limitation 3: Potential for Hidden Bias

+Although the bias testing exercise did not reveal obvious gender stereotypes, LLMs are trained on large datasets that may contain societal biases.
+As a result, subtle biases can still appear in responses, making it important for users to critically review AI-generated content.

+-Recommendations:

+1. Verify outputs when accuracy is critical.
+LLM-generated responses should always be verified when used for academic research, medical advice, legal guidance, financial decisions, or any situation where incorrect information could have significant consequences.

+2. Avoid using LLMs as the sole decision-maker for high-stakes tasks.
+LLMs are not suitable for making final medical diagnoses, legal judgments, financial investment decisions, or other tasks that require expert knowledge, accountability, and verified facts.
+Keep a human in the loop.

+3. Use LLMs as a productivity and learning assistant.
+In work and study environments, LLMs can be effectively used for brainstorming ideas, summarizing information, drafting emails and reports, explaining complex concepts, and improving written communication.
+However, the outputs should always be reviewed and refined by the user before use.